awsdocs/aws-support-user-guide/doc_source/logging-using-cloudtrail.md

 For more information, see [Receiving CloudTrail log files from multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html) and [Receiving CloudTrail log files from multiple accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)\.

+### Trusted Advisor information in CloudTrail logging<a name="cloudtrail-logging-for-trusted-advisor"></a>

+AWS Trusted Advisor is a feature in AWS Support that lets you check your AWS account for ways to save costs, improve security, and optimize your AWS account\.

+CloudTrail doesn't log Trusted Advisor operations\.

+For a list of supported Trusted Advisor operations, see [Trusted Advisor actions](security-trusted-advisor.md#trusted-advisor-operations)\.

-## Understanding AWS Support log file entries<a name="understanding-aws-support-entries"></a>
+### Understanding AWS Support log file entries<a name="understanding-aws-support-entries"></a>

 A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
 CloudTrail log files contain one or more log entries\.
 An event represents a single request from any source\.
-It includes information about the requested action, the date and time of the action, request parameters, and so on\.
+It includes information about the requested operation, the date and time of the operation, request parameters, and so on\.
 CloudTrail log files aren't an ordered stack trace of the public API calls, so they don't appear in any specific order\.

-The following example shows a CloudTrail log entry that demonstrates [CreateCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html) action\.
+The following example shows a CloudTrail log entry that demonstrates [CreateCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html) operation\.

 ```
 {